CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/APIs.rst

     - The phase is required to be an integer in the range [1, 8] (note there is no 0)
     - The initial phases of all agents are set to 1
     - The phase of an agent will remain the same as the last phase if not specified in the dict `actions`
-    - `Attention`: If an agent is switched to a different phase, there will be a 5 step period of 'all red' at this agent, which means all vehicles could not pass this intersection.
+    - `Attention`: If an agent is switched to a different phase, there will be a 5 seconds period of 'all red' at this agent, which means all vehicles could not pass this intersection.
 If continuously switched to different phase, agent would be always 'all red'.

 `observations`:
     - a dict